ndikubwimana12/Byteconvas/README.md

 8. [Acknowledgements](#acknowledgements)

 ### Project Description
-Our project is part of the [National Institute of Statistics Rwanda (NISR) Hackathon 2023 Edition](https://www.statistics.gov.rw/about-us/hackathon-competition-2023-edition), which invites university students to visualize statistical messages published by [NISR](https://www.statistics.gov.rw/) through infographics and interactive dashboards.
-The overarching goal of this competition is to foster statistical literacy and promote data-driven decision-making.
+Our project is part of the [National Institute of Statistics Rwanda (NISR) Hackathon 2024 Edition] (https://www.statistics.gov.rw/about-us/hackathon-2024-edition), which invites university students to visualize statistical messages published by [NISR](https://www.statistics.gov.rw/) through an interactive dashboard, to foster statistical literacy and promote data-driven decision-making.

-In alignment with these objectives, our team has developed a dynamic and interactive dashboard using [Python](https://www.python.org/).
-This dashboard allows users to explore, analyze, and visualize statistical data provided by [NISR](https://www.statistics.gov.rw/) in an intuitive and user-friendly manner.
-Through this project, we aim to provide a platform that makes statistical data more accessible and understandable to a wider audience, thereby contributing to the increase of statistical literacy among the public.
+Based on these objectives, Byteconvas whic is our team team has developed a dynamic and interactive dashboard using [Python](https://www.python.org/).
+This dashboard allows users to explore, analyze, and visualize statistical data provided by [NISR], to tacle the problem faced youth people aged 0-25 years and provide data science solutions to the problem.
+Through this project, we develop a platform that makes statistical data more accessible and understandable to a wider audience, thereby contributing to the increase of statistical literacy among the public.

-We believe that by simplifying the representation of complex statistical data through our dashboard, we can provide valuable insights and promote a better understanding of the data published by [NISR](https://www.statistics.gov.rw/).
-Our project embodies the spirit of the hackathon by merging technology, design, and statistics to create a tool that encourages data exploration and education.
+we blieve that the simply data representation of complex data by using our dashboard, it will reduce much time uded by people and increase the level of understanding the collected data, published by NISR. our hackathon project contains the technology, design and statistical data to create tool that encourages data exploration and education.

 ### Installation